UConn’s hero. Michael Jordan’s protégé. Boston’s hope: ‘There was something about Kemba’ - The Boston Globe

 Walker helped the Huskies reach the Final Four as a freshman and planned to go to the NBA after his sophomore year.
 But the Huskies ended up in the NIT, and his stock flattened.

-Instead of spending that summer back in New York, Walker stayed on campus, took classes and trained several times a day.
+Instead of spending that summer back in New York, Walker stayed on campus, took classes, and trained several times a day.
 He left only to work at Chris Paul’s basketball camp, and to join a team of players that scrimmaged against Team USA in advance of the World Cup.

 As a junior, he led the ninth-seeded Huskies to five wins in five days at the Big East tournament and was named MVP.
 When Kedow Walker entered Kemba’s hotel room following the title game win over Louisville, Kemba was smiling and holding a six-pack of Gatorade.